zenml-io/zenml/docs/book/getting_started/core-concepts.md

 ---
-description: A good place to start before diving further into the docs.
+description: What are the core concepts in ZenML
 ---

 # Core Concepts